bipinKrishnan/automax/README.md

  - [ ] Add tests and CI

- - [ ] Add ability for users to add buttons to automate tasks specific to their projects
+ - [ ] Ability for users to add buttons to automate tasks specific to their projects